uhray/turnkey/README.md

   * `socialSecrets` -*Default: `{}`* - Object of key-value, where the key is the network (facebook or twitter currently) and the value is the app secret for that network.

-  * `socialCreate` - If a function is provided here, it will be called when someone tries to login with a social network and does nto currently have an account.
-The function will be passed `(userdata, callback)` where userdata stems from the "create" value on the POST `/turnkey/socialAuth` and the callback i sto be called with `(error, createdUser)`.
+  * `socialCreate` - If a function is provided here, it will be called when someone tries to login with a social network and does not currently have an account.
+The function will be passed `(userdata, callback)` where userdata stems from the "create" value on the POST `/turnkey/socialAuth` and the callback is to be called with `(error, createdUser)`.

 ## Middleware